 After a good few months of solid hiking, it’s time to put your stamina to the test.
 Do long consecutive walks.
 You can simulate constant trekking for a few days by hiking for a few days at a time.
 That is quite easy.
 Plan a smaller trekking holiday or just keep it by hiking your favorite route repeatedly.
 If you can walk comfortably 4 hours a day, 3 days in a row, and carry a backpack of 10 kg to 15 kg, you will be fine on the Salkantay trek.

 Moderate units in strength training

 You have to get a little bit stronger.
 One way to get stronger is to complete some basic power units.
-You do not need gym membership because using just your body weight can already deliver the results you’re looking for.
-Once or twice a week, depending on how you feel, you can do two sets of 10 lunges, 10 squats and 10 step-ups.
+You do not need a gym membership because using just your body weight can already deliver the results you’re looking for.
+Once or twice a week, depending on how you feel, you can do two sets of 10 lunges, 10 squats, and 10 step-ups.
 If you want to push yourself a little bit more, you can try to add some pull-ups and make your routine a bit more challenging.
-However, the extra exercise for your strength and fitness is not essential.
+However, extra exercise for your strength and fitness is not essential.
 You can enjoy trekking if you only stick to the basics.
 After all, it’s not a fitness contest.

 That should make you fit!